-- Creates the Clean Jobs Workforce Hubs, a network of frontline organizations that provide direct and sustained support for minority and disadvantaged communities.
+- Creates Clean Jobs Workforce Hubs, a network of frontline organizations that provide direct and sustained support for minority and disadvantaged communities, including job opportunities.

-- Creates preferences for companies that implement equity actions to ensure equitable representation in Illinois’ clean energy workforce.
+- Prioritizes companies that implement equity actions to ensure equitable representation in Illinois’ clean energy workforce.

 - Creates a Contractor Incubator program that focuses on the development of underserved businesses in the clean energy sector.

 Ensuring Illinois reaches 100% renewable energy by 2050

 - Builds more than 40 million solar panels and 2,500 wind turbines across Illinois by 2030, generating more than $30 billion in new infrastructure in the state.
 Taps into the falling cost of wind and solar, lowering costs for consumers.